Anders Tegnell: COVID-19 pandemic

-On 28 April 2020, Tegnell was interviewed by Kim Hjelmgaard of USA Today.
+On 28 April 2020, Tegnell was interviewed by USA Today.
 During the interview he "denied that herd immunity formed the central thrust of Sweden's containment plan".
 Tegnell says rather that:

 Tegnell's statements that the Public Health Agency was not pursuing a strategy of herd immunity have been challenged, however, after media uncovered email communication where he appears to confirm that herd immunity was indeed the chosen strategy.

-Tegnell has also been skeptical of recommending face masks during the COVID-19 pandemic, sending several emails to the European Centre for Disease Prevention and Control criticizing the publication of advice recommending masks for general use in April.
+Tegnell was skeptical of recommending face masks during the COVID-19 pandemic, sending several emails to the European Centre for Disease Prevention and Control criticizing the publication of advice recommending masks for general use in April.
 In January 2020, he said in an interview with Dagens Nyheter:

 Sweden began recommending face masks on public transport in December 2020, as Stockholm's healthcare system became seriously overwhelmed.

 A surge in COVID-cases and deaths occurred during the winter of 2020 in Sweden.
-King Carl XVI Gustaf and Prime Minister Stefan Löfven both admitted they felt that Sweden's response was a failure due to the high number of deaths.
+King Carl XVI Gustaf and Prime Minister Löfven admitted they felt that Sweden's response was a failure due to the high number of deaths.
 Löfven said that many experts in Sweden had failed to predict or prepare for the severity of the winter surge.
 Public confidence in Tegnell in Sweden fell from 72% to 59%.
 Political party Sweden Democrats called for his resignation over deaths in care homes.

-His positions on COVID-19 gave him unwelcome fame.
-People have had his face tattooed on their skin.
+His positions on COVID gave him unwelcome fame.
+People had his face tattooed on their skin.
 Swedish hip-hop artist Shazaam composed and released a song titled "Anders Tegnell" on April 7, 2020, portraying his stance on important issues for the Swedish society and youth.
 He had been frequently invited for interviews by opponents of lockdowns in US and UK media.
 Tegnell reportedly advised British prime minister Boris Johnson in September 2020, who is outside Johnson's usual circle of advisers, as the government debated introducing new restrictions in the UK.

 In September 2021, Tegnell said in an interview that he remained confident in Sweden's approach.
-Analysts have found that although Sweden's death rate has remained lower than most countries in Europe, Sweden faced a far higher death toll than neighbouring Norway, Denmark and Finland with similar demographics, and failed to protect the most vulnerable people.
+Analysts found that though Sweden's death rate remained lower than most countries in Europe, Sweden faced a far higher covid death toll than neighbouring Norway, Denmark and Finland and failed to protect the most vulnerable people.
 On Dec.
 21, 2021, Tegnell noted that "Omicron won't change Sweden's Covid strategy."

 Personal life

-Tegnell lives with his Dutch-born wife Margit in Vreta Kloster (outside of Linköping), from where he commutes daily to his work in Solna, Stockholm.
+Tegnell lives with his Dutch-born wife Margit in Vreta Kloster (outside of Linköping).
 He has three children.